Optimal transport-based machine learning to match specific patterns: application to the detection of molecular regulation patterns in omics data: Introduction

+The rest of the article is organized as follows.
 Section~\ref{sec:data} describes the data we use.
 Section~\ref{sec:elements} presents a modicum of optimal transport theory.
 Section~\ref{sec:main} introduces our algorithms.
 Section~\ref{sec:simulation} evaluates the performances of the algorithms in various simulation settings.
 Section~\ref{sec:real:data} illustrates the real data application.
 Section~\ref{sec:discussion} closes the study on a discussion.